oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_notebook_session_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>Specifies the field to sort by.
 Accepts only one field.
-By default, when you sort by `timeCreated`, results are shown in descending order.
+By default, when you sort by `timeCreated`, the results are shown in descending order.
 When you sort by `displayName`, results are shown in ascending order.
-Sort order for `displayName` field is case sensitive.</div>
+Sort order for the `displayName` field is case sensitive.</div>
                                                         </td>
             </tr>
                                 <tr>